nminh18898/LetsTravel/README.md

 ### Jetpack Compose for UI

 - Entire UI is built using **Jetpack Compose**, with components like:
-    + List, Grid, ViewPager, Charts (Custom Canvas), Carousel, Dialos, and more.
+    + List, Grid, ViewPager, Charts (Custom Canvas), Carousel, Dialogs, and more.

 - App navigation is powered by the latest **Jetpack Navigation** library (integrated with Compose).